 Step 2: Imagine the Possibilities

-One way business owners can start building a strategy for scaling their business is by visualizing what growth, amplified ten times over, looks like.
-A long-term strategy isn’t laid out overnight—it’s a continuous creative process.
-Thinking beyond “what is” and thinking about “what could be” is a vital part of business planning.
+One way small business owners can start building a strategy for scaling their business is by visualizing what growth, amplified ten times over, looks like.
+A long-term business strategy isn’t laid out overnight—it’s a continuous creative process.
+Thinking beyond “what is” and thinking about “what could be” is a vital part of an effective business model.

 In an article for Harvard Business Review, Martin Reeves and Jack Fuller write, “imagination—the capacity to create, evolve, and exploit mental models of things or situations that don’t yet exist—is the crucial factor in seizing and creating new opportunities, and finding new paths to growth.”

 Work through a 10x brainstorm by answering the following questions:

 - What would your business look like 10xed?
 For example, envision your business with 10 times the revenue, employees, customers, and impact.

 - How did you visualize getting to this place?

 - Which milestones come between you and this visualization?

 - What team members, partners, additional services, data, and number of sales would you need in order to scale?

 - What companies in your industry are already where you want to see yourself?